rackerlabs/design-system/_component_design/buttons.md

 ## When to use

-Add a button when you want the user to launch a process or initiate an action.
+Use a button when you want the user to launch a process or initiate an action.

 Do not use buttons for navigation.
-When the user needs to navigate from one page to another, use a text link.
+When the user needs to navigate from one page to another, use a [text link]({{site.baseURL}}/style/typography.html#link).

 {% endcolumn %}